nleloc/mbbpatch-fork/README.md

 - Licensed as MIT License : [View license.](https://git.disroot.org/mbcp/mbbpatch/src/branch/mbflutter/LICENSE)

+# Notice
+- STOP forking this project and fed to AI-tools as i don't like them.
+Any forks that is doing this thing is literally slowing down project development !!!
+- PLEASE respect the author code !!!

 # DISCLAIMER
 We are not responsible for any illegal action if criminal abuse this patch to do illegal things, since it's originally made for technical users only and not criminal.